Oral morphine to other oral analgesics

 used correctly.
 This guide reflects current palliative care practice in the Eastern Metropolitan Region and published evidence at the time of the review.
 The current

-electronic version of the document is available
+electronic version of the document is available and should always be referred to.

 Before converting and administering, all medication doses derived from this guide to practice, should be checked and prescribed by a medical doctor or nurse